Toshi's Table

 Overhead view of a mason jar on a wooden coaster filled with thyme simple syrup and garnished with thyme leaves.

-Simple syrup is a key ingredient in many cocktails.
+Simple syrup is a key ingredient in many homemade cocktails.
 While you can purchase it in a store, I find that homemade simple syrup is easy to make!
 It requires a 1:1 ratio of sugar and water plus a few sprigs of thyme or your herb of choice!

 This thyme simple syrup is sweet and herbaceous.
 If you're a fan of sweet, herbaceous flavors I recommend checking out this honey lavender simple syrup as well!